-<ARM>

-Area A,B or C armed LED's will turn ON or <ENTER> Area A,B or C armed LED's will turn ON or <ENTER> Area A,B or C armed LED's will turn ON.
+<ARM> Area A,B or both, armed LED's will turn ON or <ENTER> Area A,B or both, armed LED's will turn ON or <ARM><ENTER> Area A,B or both, armed LED's will turn ON.

 The panel has three different Arming modes and the methods of Arming are detailed above.
 The installer will advise you on how they have configured your particular alarm.